Renters' Insurance Overview

 Cancellation means the termination of an insurance policy before its normal expiration date (in other words, mid-term).

-Insurance companies must provide a specific reason for cancellation in their notice to the insured.
+Insurers must provide a specific reason for cancellation in their notice to the insured.
 Depending on the situation, the following advance notices must be provided to the insured:

 A 10-day advance notice if the premium is not paid;